Last Updated on

 - garlic cloves

-- oil ( traditionally sesame oil is used but I replaced it with vegetable oil)
+- oil ( traditionally sesame oil is used, but if you don’t have it use vegetable oil)

 - salt ( rock salt or regular salt, what ever you have)